ligma-code/ROM-Gallery/README.md

 Double-check `rom_path` and `extensions` keys are set correctly inside `$CoreIndex`.
 Refer to [ROM selection](https://github.com/ligma-code/ROM-Gallery/new/main?filename=README.md#rom-selection) for more details.

 ### The ROM starts then pauses
 The RetroArch window may have lost focus and paused itself.
-You can disable this setting under Settings → User Interface → Pause Content When Not Active → No.
+You can disable this setting by going to Settings → User Interface → Pause Content When Not Active → No.

-### After a ROM stops it takes too long to start the next one.
+### After a ROM stops it takes a long time to start the next one.
-This is RetroArch taking a long time to launch the ROM.
+This is RetroArch taking a long time to launch the next ROM.
 Disabling complex shaders or using a faster PC will reduce the load time.
-Additionally, large ROM files, or loading ROMs over a slow network connection may just take longer.
+Additionally, large ROM files or loading ROMs over a slow network connection may just take longer.

 ### The playlist is favouring ROMs from one core over another
 Setting `$Shuffle` to `$True` will mix the ROMs into random order.
 If the playlist has more ROMs for one core than another, it will play that core's ROMs more often due to mathematical probability.